-The federal Passenger Rail Investment and Improvement Act of 2008 (PRIIA) required states to develop state rail plans no less frequently than every 5 years, as a condition of eligibility for federal funding for HSR and intercity passenger rail programs.
+The federal Passenger Rail Investment and Improvement Act of 2008 (PRIA) required states to develop state rail plans no less frequently than every 5 years, as a condition of eligibility for federal funding for HSR and intercity passenger rail programs.
 In accordance with the PRIIA, the State of California adopted the California State Rail Plan in 2013 (California Department of Transportation [Caltrans] 2013a).
-The 2013 California State Rail Plan stated that it "establishes a statewide vision and objectives, sets priorities, and develops implementation strategies to enhance passenger and freight rail service in the public interest" (Caltrans 2013a.)
+The 2013 California State Rail Plan stated that it "establishes a statewide vision and objectives, sets priorities, and develops implementation strategies to enhance passenger and freight rail service in the public interest" (Caltrans 2013a).
 The 2013 plan called for implementation of a statewide HSR system that is integrated into the existing intercity and commuter passenger rail network.
-In September 2018, Caltrans released the 2018 California State Rail Plan, which continues to emphasize HSR as a foundational component of statewide, integrated rail transportation network (Caltrans 2018).
+In September 2018, Caltrans released the 2018 California State Rail Plan, which emphasizes HSR as a foundational component of statewide, integrated rail transportation network (Caltrans 2018).
+Similarly, the Draft California State Rail Plan, released in